 You can purchase the Venta LW25 from Amazon for about $400.

 In general, I do not recommend ultrasonic humidifiers for acoustic pianos.
-They require very clean water — typically distilled — to operate effectively.
-They’re also invariably too small, and can create condensation and uneven humidity in a room.
+They require very clean water—typically distilled.
+They also tend to be too small, and can create condensation and uneven humidity in a room.
 However, they are silent and do very rapidly and effectively humidify a space, and many customers love the silence and low price.
-Therefore, the below humidifier gets honorable mention.
+If you’re looking for a silent humidifier, there’s one product that stands out above all the others:

 Winix L200 2 Gallon Ultrasonic Humidifier